xuset/idb-kv-store/README.md

 `opts` can have the following property:
  * opts.channel - If the browser does not natively support BroadcastChannel then a custom implementation can be passed in.
+ * opts.disableBroadcast - If set to true, will disable broadcasting changes to the channel.
+If you store large objects in the store, this can significantly improve performance.

 ### `store.set(key, value, [cb])`